Blood Sugar Control

 Insulin, a hormone made by the pancreas, helps your body turn blood sugar (glucose) into energy.
 Without insulin, your body can’t use or store glucose properly for the necessary bodily functions.
 Instead, the glucose remains in your blood.
 When there is excess glucose in the blood, a condition called insulin resistance develops, reducing the ability of the cells to absorb and use blood sugar for energy.
 In people with insulin resistance, the cells are unable to use the hormone insulin effectively, leading to high blood sugar levels.

 If you’re struggling to manage your blood sugar levels, you’re not alone.
 According to data, 1 in 7 Singaporean adults aged 18 to 69 has pre-diabetes.
-This is critical, especially since pre-diabetes could very well develop into Type 2 diabetes over time.
+Most do not even know they have the condition.
+This is critical, especially since pre-diabetes could very well develop into Type 2 diabetes over time if there is no intervention.
 The good news is that studies have shown that adopting a healthier diet, regular exercise, and maintaining a healthy weight can reverse pre-diabetes, as well as reduce the risk of Type 2 diabetes.

-Here are our dietary recommendations to control blood sugar levels:
+Here are our dietary recommendations to control blood sugar levels in Singapore:

-Instead of consuming empty calories, ensure that your diet is filled with whole, nutrient-dense foods that have a low glycaemic index (GI).
-Choose:
+Instead of consuming almost empty calories from fast foods, ensure that your diet is filled with whole, nutrient-dense foods that have a low glycemic index (GI).
+Low-GI foods ensure more stable blood sugar levels, avoiding spikes and sugar crashes.
+These whole low-GI foods should contain:

 -